munificent/craftinginterpreters/book/functions.md

 "closes over" and holds onto the surrounding variables where the function is declared.
 Closures have been around since the early Lisp days, and language hackers have come up with all manner of ways to implement them.
 For jlox, we'll do the simplest thing that works.
-In LoxFunction, we add a field to store the
+In LoxFunction, we add a field to store an
 environment:

 <aside name="closure">